Nokia Lumia 1020: Nokia Pro Camera software

+For video recording in addition to automatic control, manual focus and white balance controls are provided.
+Frame rate can be selected to be 24, 25 or 30 frames per second for both 720p and 1080p resolutions.
+For video's audio recording the HAAC high pass filter corner frequency can be selected to be 200 Hz, 100 Hz or none (0 Hz) in the settings.
+Selecting 200 Hz makes possible undistorted recording even in very loud surroundings having high bass audio levels.

 Model variants

 Reception

 Reception was mainly positive, but some reviewers noted that the market for the Lumia 1020 is limited.

 Kamalahasan from KnowYourGadget stated: "Nokia Lumia 1020 is a great improvement over the Nokia 808.
 The camera is just superb and one of the best we have seen on a mobile device.
 If you need a simple smartphone and your phone doubles as your point and shoot, this is the device for you.

 Brian Klug from Anandtech stated: "I think it's fair to say that once again Nokia has basically set the bar for the rest of the smartphone imaging world – in terms of both hardware and software features."

 Chris Finnamore from Expert Reviews wrote: "Simply stunning photos make the Lumia 1020 the ultimate cameraphone."
 He gave it five stars and awarded it the Expert Reviews: Ultimate award, which places it among other high-end flagships such as the Galaxy S4 and the iPhone 5S, which also received the award.

 Erin Lodi of Digital Photography Review wrote: "Despite the lower lighting level, the Nokia is able to out-perform its rivals by a healthy margin.
 Fine detail is better maintained and the image is generally "cleaner."
 This benefit (that comes from a combination of a larger sensor and the noise-reducing effect of downscaling images), is one of the significant advantages of Nokia's decision to use a large sensor in a smartphone.
 Whether you look at the resolution stripe on the left of the image or the etched portrait on the right, the 1020 is significantly out-performing its rivals."

 David Pierce from The Verge said that this is a remarkable phone, hampered by its operating system.

 Dan Nosowitz from Popular Science wrote: "Nokia's new Lumia smartphone has amazing hardware (especially its unprecedented 41-megapixel camera).
 And it doesn't matter at all, because its software lags so far behind its hardware."